quicwg/base-drafts/draft-ietf-quic-tls.md

 TLS 1.3 provides two basic handshake modes of interest to QUIC:

- * A full, 1-RTT handshake in which the client is able to send application data after one round trip and the server immediately after receiving the first handshake message from the client.
+ * A full 1-RTT handshake in which the client is able to send application data after one round trip and the server immediately after receiving the first handshake message from the client.